 Born in Germany, Anja originally started her training in musical theatre in Vienna where she graduated in 2006.
-During her time there, she performed at various theatres and toured with a children´s theatre company throughout Austria and Eastern Europe.
-Having … Read More
+During her time there, she performed at various theatres and toured with MOKI, a children´s theatre company throughout Austria, Eastern Europe and … Read More

 Tei has freelanced in the Arts world for over 20 years.
 Her experience covers all genres working with household names to emerging talent.
 For the last 8 years she has been the freelance Marketing Consultant for the very successful Dancin’ … Read More